lndrlng/ask_THWS/thws_scraper/LOGS.md

 ### `event_type: mongodb_index_ensured`

-The pipeline verified that unique indexes exist on the `url` field for collections.
+The pipeline verified that unique indexes exist on the `url` field for the `pages` and `files` collections.
 | Key | Type | Description |
 | :--- | :--- | :--- |
 | `pipeline_class`| `string` | Name of the pipeline class (`"MongoPipeline"`). |